roblaing/webgames/README.md

 A big advantage JavaScript has over Racket is it runs in any web browser, and just about everything today has a web browser.
 Whereas I got claustrophobic in DrRacket's boxed-in environment, JavaScript's <em>tool overabundance syndrome</em>
-moves to the other end of the problem spectrum.
+moves to the other end of the anxiety spectrum.

 For instance, of the many testing frameworks available, I picked <a href="https://jasmine.github.io/">Jasmine</a>, partly because there's a